OptimumG/OptimumDynamicsTutorialsAndCaseStudies/docs/Tutorial_2_Vehicle_Simulation/8_YMDSim.md

 #Creating a Yaw Moment Diagram Simulation

+*This step is optional.
+If you are not using and/or not planning to use a full tire model in your simulations, you can skip ahead*

 The __Yaw Moment Diagram__ is a tool that can be used to understand the limit nature of the vehicle.
 We can create the full Yaw Moment Diagram using the __Constant Step__ tool and set the parameters to determine the size.
 The Yaw Moment Diagram does require a full tire model to use.

-While the model we created cannot be used for this simulation, here are the steps to do so:
+A generic tire that can be used with the model can be downloaded __[here](../Tire Model Baseline.ODVeh)__.

+__Full Disclosure__: The tire model within this setup does not reflect any actual tire.
+It was purely created to show the features of the software.
+Please determine your actual tire model if you are using a full vehicle model

+Here are the steps to use the Yaw Moment Diagram:

+1) __Import__ the tire model vehicle setup from the above link.

 ![New YMD](../img/new_YMD.png)

-1) Select the __Constant Step YMD__ option under the __YMD__ button
+2) Select the __Constant Step YMD__ option under the __YMD__ button

 ![YMD Name](../img/YMD_name.png)